Function List

 version3

-in the first line any time you use Lua render mode.
+in the first line of any Lua rendering mode code in all circumstances.

 version3.lua